Iyoshin/Alien-vs-Zombie/PF2223_Assignment/PART2.md

 8. Can generate multiple zombie according to user input, each with randomly generated stats.
 9. Combat system.
 10. Exit function that will quit the program.
+11. Able to play again after the game ends.

 ## Contributions